k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 * K8ssandra Helm chart, which we'll extend with `backupRestore` Medusa buckets for Amazon S3 integration
 * Sample files in GitHub:
-  * [medusa-bucket-key.yaml](medusa-bucket-key.yaml) to create a secret with credentials for AWS S3 buckets
+  * [medusa-bucket-key.yaml](medusa-bucket-key.yaml) to create a secret with credentials for Amazon S3 buckets
   * [backup-restore-values.yaml](backup-restore-values.yaml) to enable Medusa (backup/restore service) and set values
   * [test_data.cql](test_data.cql) to populate a Cassandra keyspace and table with data